rust-lang/book/second-edition/nostarch/chapter17.md

 in the details"?
 Thanks! /Carol -->
 <!-- That sounds like a good solution, since the compiler will warn them in any
 case.
-I read through, editing a little, and I agree we could afford to cut it, I'm not sure it brings practical skils to the user -->
+I read through, editing a little, and I agree we could afford to cut it, I'm not sure it brings practical skills to the user -->
 <!-- Ok, I've cut section way down to the practical pieces, but still explained a little bit /Carol -->

 Only *object safe* traits can be made into trait objects.
 There are some